Bridge over Troubled Water (song): Background

 "Bridge over Troubled Water" was the final track recorded for the album but the first completed, with an additional two weeks of post-production.
-Simon initially composed the song in G major, but arranger and composer Jimmie Haskell transposed the song to E-flat major to suit Garfunkel's voice.
+Simon initially wrote the song in G major, but arranger and composer Jimmie Haskell transposed the song to E-flat major to suit Garfunkel's voice.
 The song's instrumental parts were recorded in August 1969 in California, to make it easier for Garfunkel to go to Mexico to film Catch-22.
 Simon wanted a gospel piano sound, and hired session musician Larry Knechtel.
 Joe Osborn played two separate bass tracks, one high and the other low.
 A string section entering in the third verse completed the arrangement.
 The drums were played by Hal Blaine in an echo chamber to achieve a hall effect and Los Angeles session percussionist Gary Coleman played the Vibraphone.
-The arranger Ernie Freeman labelled his string arrangement as "Like a Pitcher of Water".
+Haskell misheard the demo's chorus, writing "Like a Pitcher of Water" on the title page of his sheet music: Simon later framed it.

 Simon and Garfunkel returned to New York in November 1969 to record the vocals.
 The vocal style in "Bridge over Troubled Water" was inspired by Phil Spector's technique in "Old Man River" by The Righteous Brothers.
 Simon said it sounded like the Beatles' "Let It Be", stating in a Rolling Stone interview: "They are very similar songs, certainly in instrumentation."

 As their relations frayed preceding their 1970 breakup, Simon began to experience regret for allowing Garfunkel to sing it solo: